italki Review: Excellent for Finding Affordable, High-Quality Online Language Tutors

 This unexpected reaction somehow threw me off.

-This is why practicing your English speaking skills is so important!
+This is why practicing your speaking skills is so important!

-Fortunately, there are a lot of platforms and language learning apps out there that offer assistance in this field, including the one we’ll focus on today: italki.
+Fortunately, there are a lot of platforms and language learning apps out there that offer assistance in this field, including the one I’ll focus on today: italki.

 Description: A language tutoring website with a strong community of native speakers and language learners.